-As already mentioned, these periods aren’t hard and fast, and often you can get away with storing the food for a bit longer (like an hour or two at room temperature, or day or two in the fridge).
-That’s especially true for fairly “dry” pizzas, that is those without topping that includes lots of water.
+As already mentioned, these periods aren’t hard and fast, and often you can get away with storing the food for a bit longer.
+By longer I mean an hour or two more on the counter, or a day longer in the fridge.
+That’s especially true for fairly “dry” pizzas, that is those without toppings that include lots of water.
 But if your pizza sat on the countertop overnight, throw it out.

 Nevertheless, for safety, I suggest sticking with the USDA guidelines.
 If you want to push those rules a bit, be my guest, but don’t push them too far.

 Besides following the storage time guidelines I outlined above, you should always give the leftover pizza a good check before eating.
 Look for: